Home

 Mellotrons used:

-It may come as a surprise to you to learn that A-Ha are still going; best known for a handful of mid-'80s hits, including the immortal Take On Me, and vocalist Morten Harket's unearthly several-octave voice.
-Minor Earth, Major Sky (OK, that's actually Minor Earth | Major Sky, isn't it?) is actually only their sixth album in 15 years, after a seven-year break, and it's pretty much what you'd expect of an A-Ha album at the turn of the millennium; glossy, reasonably intelligent pop with enough contemporary touches to make them at least slightly relevant.
+It may come as a surprise to you to learn that A-Ha are still going; best known for a handful of mid-'80s hits, including the immortal Take On Me and vocalist Morten Harket's unearthly several-octave voice.
+Minor Earth, Major Sky (OK, that's actually Minor Earth | Major Sky, isn't it?) is actually only their sixth album in fifteen years, after a seven-year break, pretty much what you'd expect of an A-Ha album at the turn of the millennium; glossy, reasonably intelligent pop with enough contemporary touches to make them at least slightly relevant.
 Assuming it's real, I believe guitarist/songwriter Paul (originally Pål) Waaktaar-Savoy plays the (new MkVI) Mellotron, with strings across the board.
-It's so far in the background on the title track that I'm not entirely sure it's there, and the strings on Little Black Heart sound real, but there's much more upfront use later in the album, with the 'Tron highlight here being closer Mary Ellen Makes The Moment Count, with a MONSTROUS 'Tron string chordal part.
-Assuming it's real.
+It's so far in the background on the title track that I'm not entirely sure it's there, while the strings on Little Black Heart sound real, but there's much more upfront use later in the album, the Mellotron highlight here being closer Mary Ellen Makes The Moment Count, with a MONSTROUS Mellotron string chordal part.
+Assuming it's real...

-Six years on, and A-Ha dug the ol' 'Tron out again for the aptly-named Analogue.
+Six years on and A-Ha dug the ol' Mellotron out again for the aptly-named Analogue.
 Or did they?
 Musically, it's... well, an A-Ha album, so it's pretty mainstream modern pop, albeit very musicianly pop, but there's nothing here that's likely to excite the more, er, 'sophisticated' listener very much.
 Lots of stuff that could be Mellotron, only three tracks I'd put any money on, with flutes and possibly strings on opener Celice, definite choirs on Don't Do Me Any Favours and flutes and background choirs on Halfway Through The Tour.

 Official site